bllecentdidiba/sales_analysis_sql/README.md

 **Summary**

 Analysis of over 535K transactions reveals a highly concentrated revenue model driven by an elite customer segment and a core set of low-price-point products.
-Significant opportunities exist in customer retention, geographic expansion, and inventory strategy.
+Significant opportunities exist in customer retention, geographical expansion and inventory strategy.

 **Overview of our sales performance**